-Dylan joined ITEP in 2016.
-Prior to joining ITEP, he worked as a Fiscal Policy Analyst at OpenSky Policy Institute, which provides research, analysis, education, and leadership around budget and tax policy debates in the state of Nebraska.
+Prior to joining ITEP in 2016, he worked as a Fiscal Policy Analyst at OpenSky Policy Institute, which provides research, analysis, education, and leadership around budget and tax policy debates in his home state of Nebraska.
 Before OpenSky, he worked as a Research Associate at the Center on Budget and Policy Priorities in Washington, D.C., focusing on a range of state fiscal policy issues.
 He holds a BA in Political Science from Arizona State University and an MA in City and Regional Planning from Cornell University.
-He lives and works in lovely Lincoln, Neb.dylan at itep.org
+He lives and works in beautiful Vacaville, California.dylan at itep.org

 Recent Publications and Posts view more